 2) A geophysical field study lead by a Togolese firm (overseen by the drilling contractor) was implemented to determine borehole drill placement using the electric resistivity method to locate deep-seated water-filled fractures (or fissures).
 Knowledge of prior hydrogeological investigations Borehole placement was identified based on geophysical indicators of a fracture-filled water aquifer (defined as a “saturated permeable geologic unit that can transmit significant quantities of water under ordinary hydraulic gradients” [Freeze and Cherry, 1979.
 Groundwater p.47].

-5) A water sample from the borehole well was taken and sent to the Regional laboratory in Sokodé, the regional capital for a complete microbial and an inorganic compound analyses.
-The results of this analysis indicates zero presence of any of the disease-causing bacteria tested (E Coli, Salmonella, Fecal Streptococci, Enterococci and a general category of thermotolerant coliforms).
-Of the inorganic elements tested (elements found in the bedrock, and nitrate, a product of fertilizer use and septic/sewage contamination) were all within acceptable levels.
+5) A water sample from the borehole well was taken and sent to the Regional laboratory in Sokodé, the regional capital for a complete microbial and inorganic compound analysis.
+The results of this analysis indicate zero presence of any of the disease-causing bacteria tested (E Coli, Salmonella, Fecal Streptococci, Enterococci, and a general category of thermotolerant coliforms).
+Of the inorganic elements tested (elements found in the bedrock, and nitrate, a product of fertilizer use, and septic/sewage contamination) were all within acceptable levels.
 The water quality from deep borehole wells is potable, bacteria-free water with no discernible color, taste or odor.
 The results from shallow wells tested in the region indicate bacteria counts exceeding 100 counts/ml (the international standard is 0/ ml) thus attesting to the non-potability of the most common form of water access, whether open wells or sealed with a hand pump.
-Lateral subsurface movement of water from contaminated sources outside the immediate well area occur even if hygiene practices around the well are respected, due to polluted streams, septics and latrines, and surface infiltration of contaminants from animal processing and open defecation.
+Lateral subsurface movement of water from contaminated sources outside the immediate well area occurs even if hygiene practices around the well are respected, due to polluted streams, septics, and latrines, and surface infiltration of contaminants from animal processing and open defecation.

 7) Piping installed from the borehole well to the water tank and from the tank to both the outdoor faucets and the intake valve to the building allows for a gravity-fed routing of water powered by a gas generator as there is no electricity at the clinic.
 Additional water spigots were installed at head height on the water tower to allow the community members (women) to fill their basins directly without having to lift heavy basins of water as is the case with hand pumps.
 The clinic staff replaced worn faucets and indoor plumbing as needed prior to the opening.